2025 Formula One World Championship: Free practice drivers

-On four occasions throughout the season, twice for each of its cars, each team has to field a driver who has not competed in more than two races, in one of the first two free practice sessions.
-The debuts of Gabriel Bortoleto, Isack Hadjar, Kimi Antonelli and Jack Doohan's participation at the Australian and Chinese Grands Prix fulfilled both of the required rookie sessions for their respective cars at Mercedes, Sauber, Racing Bulls and Alpine.
+On four occasions throughout the season (twice for each car) in one of the first two free practice sessions of a Grand Prix weekend, each team had to field a driver who had not competed in more than two races.
+Gabriel Bortoleto, Isack Hadjar and Kimi Antonelli's participation at the Australian and Chinese Grands Prix fulfilled both of the required rookie sessions for their respective cars at Sauber, Racing Bulls and Mercedes.
+Jack Doohan's participation at the Australian Grand Prix fulfilled one of the required rookie sessions for his car at Alpine.
+(Note: Jack Doohan's participation at the Chinese Grand Prix did not count as it was his third Grand Prix start, with Doohan having made his race debut at the 2024 Abu Dhabi Grand Prix.)